Louis Philippe style: Painting

 Ingres was the champion of the French neoclassical style, and in addition the master of the portrait.
 However, his Martyrdom of Saint-Symphorien in 1834 was very badly received by French critics, who preferred Delacroix, and he departed Paris in disgust to become director of the French Academy in Rome, where he remained until 1841.
 In Rome he painted the first of his Odalisque paintings, scenes of slaves in Turkish baths.

 From 1833 onwards, Delacroix received major commissions to decorate government buildings in Paris.
 In 1833 he began work for the Salon du Roi in the Chambre des Députés, Palais Bourbon, which was not completed until 1837, For the next ten years he painted in both the Library at the Palais Bourbon and the Library at the Palais du Luxembourg.
-In 1843 he decorated the Church of St. Denis du Saint Sacrement with a large Pietà.
+In 1843 he decorated the Church of Saint-Denys-du-Saint-Sacrement with a large Pietà.

 None of the other painters of the Louis Philippe era had the ability or status of Ingres or Delacroix, but they did have great ambitions.
 They included Paul Delaroche (1797-1856), a classicist in the Ingres tradition, who painted ceiling murals for the redecoration of Louvre in 1831, and for the murals of the hemicycle of the École des Beaux Arts in 1837, which included the sixty-six most famous painters since antiquity.
 He was considered the dean of historical paintings, specializing in executions and martyrdoms.

 Another notable painter of the period was Thomas Couture (1815-1879), a student of Antoine-Jean Gros, a muralist in the style called "Theatrical Romanticism".
 He received a commission for an eight-meter long painting for the Luxembourg Palace, titled "The Romans in their decadence".
 The finished painting borrowed from the old masters, the classicists, and the romantics, crowding dozens of figures into a single canvas depicting Roman decadence.